XelandOne/XCV/README.md

 # XCV
 This repository contains the code of a student project for an offer generation software for software projects.
 It is written by Vanessa Hartl, Daniel Dieterle, Nils Knof, Thomas Schmitz, Thomas Wagner and Alexander Meiners.

+A docker container can be created by executing [docker-compose.yml](./docker-compose.yml) to test the software.

 # Offer Management
 A core feature of the software is the generation of offers with required skills for a project.
 Suitable employees can be found by searching for the required skills.
 Only sales staff has access to these features.